ssbozy/ssbozy.github.io/posts/disable-macbook-camera.md

 ---
-title: How to completely disable camera on Mac OSX
+title: "How to completely disable camera on Mac OSX"
 date: 2018-03-15
 ---
 #How to completely disable camera on Mac OSX?